thedevlake/pulsegrid-v1/README.md

 ## 🙏 Acknowledgments

-- Built as a production-ready, full-stack cloud-native web application demonstrating enterprise-grade software engineering, cloud architecture, and DevOps practices
+- Built as a full-stack cloud-native web application demonstrating software engineering, cloud architecture, and DevOps practices
+- Deployed to AWS and currently running in production
 - Inspired by modern monitoring platforms like UptimeRobot, Pingdom, and StatusCake
 - Thanks to the open-source community for the amazing tools and libraries